opendocsg/slw-judgments-backfill/2009_SGHC_170/report.md

  [emphasis added]

-8       According to the district judge (see _Public Prosecutor v Ng Guan Hup_ [2008] SGDC 168 (“the GD”)), this discretion of the prosecution to not further prosecute a defendant may only be exercised _before judgment has been delivered_.
+8       According to the district judge (see _Public Prosecutor v Ng Guan Hup_ <span class="citation">[2008] SGDC 168</span> (“the GD”)), this discretion of the prosecution to not further prosecute a defendant may only be exercised _before judgment has been delivered_.
 The question, in his view, was whether judgment was delivered the moment the court convicts the accused even though the sentence has not yet been pronounced.

 9       The district judge held that once he had recorded a conviction against the respondent, judgment was delivered and as such, s 184 of the CPC could not apply.

 **Whether “judgment has been delivered”**

-10     In _Arjan Singh v PP_ [1993] 2 SLR 271 (“ _Arjan Singh_ ”), it was held that when the Public Prosecutor informs the court that he will not further prosecute an accused upon a charge, the court has no discretion on the matter and must order a stay of all proceedings on that charge and discharge of the accused from and of the same; however under s 184(2) of the CPC the court has the discretion to direct that the discharge shall or shall not amount to an acquittal.
+10     In _Arjan Singh v PP_ <span class="citation">[1993] 2 SLR 271</span> (“ _Arjan Singh_ ”), it was held that when the Public Prosecutor informs the court that he will not further prosecute an accused upon a charge, the court has no discretion on the matter and must order a stay of all proceedings on that charge and discharge of the accused from and of the same; however under s 184(2) of the CPC the court has the discretion to direct that the discharge shall or shall not amount to an acquittal.

 11     The issue in this case – and it is the sole issue – is whether, for the purpose of s 184 of the CPC, judgment has or has not been delivered when the district judge has convicted an accused person but before the sentence is pronounced.
 This turns on the meaning to be attributed to the word “judgment” in s 184 of the CPC.